A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Introduction

 This paper is organised as follows.
 In Section~\ref{sec:model}, we describe our interacting P\'{o}lya contagion network with memory $M$, which generates a general $M$th order time-varying Markov network draw process.
 In Section~\ref{sec:homogeneous}, we show that for the homogeneous case (i.e., when all urns have identical initial compositions and the same reinforcement parameters), the network Markov process is time-invariant, irreducible and aperiodic.
-We obtain the transition probability matrix of this Markov process and derive its stationary distribution and asymptotic marginal distributions for some specific settings.
-In Section~\ref{sec:three}, we develop the dynamical system approximation of our model (which is linear when $M=1$ and non-linear when $M>1$) using a mean-field approximation and investigate the role of memory, as well as the equilibrium of this dynamical system (both for $M=1$ and its linearized variant for $M>1$).
-Simulation results are presented in Section~\ref{simulations} to justify the choice of our approximate linear and non-linear dynamical systems.
+We obtain the transition probability matrix of this Markov process, illustrate the calculation of its stationary distribution and establish its exact asymptotic marginal distributions.
+In Section~\ref{sec:three}, we derive the linear dynamical system for the general (non-homogeneous) network for $M=1$ and develop the nonlinear dynamical system approximations for $M>1$ using a mean-field approximation.
+We investigate the role of memory as well as the equilibrium of these dynamical systems (both for $M=1$ and its linearized variant for $M>1$).
+Simulation results are presented in Section~\ref{simulations} to assess the modeling quality of the linear and non-linear dynamical systems.
 Finally, conclusions and directions of future work are stated in Section~\ref{sec:conclusions}.